Same-sex marriage in North Dakota: Lawsuits

 On June 6, 2014, seven same-sex couples filed a federal lawsuit against North Dakota officials, seeking the right to marry and recognition of marriages performed in other jurisdictions.
 Five of the couples had married in other states and one couple in Canada.
 The suit, Ramsay v.
 Dalrymple, was brought by Minneapolis civil rights attorney Joshua A. Newville, who filed a similar lawsuit on behalf of six same-sex couples in South Dakota on May 22, 2014.
 First-named defendant Governor Jack Dalrymple filed a motion to dismiss on July 1.
 The plaintiffs filed a motion for summary judgment on July 22.
 Briefing was completed by September 5.
 Lambda Legal filed a similar lawsuit, Jorgensen v.
-Montplaisir, on June 9, 2014 on behalf of two women, residents of Fargo, who had married in Minnesota.
+Montplaisir, in federal district court on June 9, 2014 on behalf of two women, residents of Fargo, who had married in Minnesota.
 On January 20, 2015, U.S. District Court Judge Ralph R. Erickson stayed proceedings in both cases pending the outcome of several same-sex marriage cases in the U.S. Supreme Court.

 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that the denial of marriage rights to same-sex couples violates the Due Process and Equal Protection clauses of the Fourteenth Amendment to the United States Constitution, legalizing same-sex marriage nationwide in the United States.
+Hodges that the denial of marriage rights to same-sex couples violates the Due Process and Equal Protection clauses of the Fourteenth Amendment, legalizing same-sex marriage nationwide in the United States.
 Governor Dalrymple issued a one-sentence statement that acknowledged the decision and said the state would comply, "The U.S. Supreme Court has ruled that same-sex marriage is legal throughout the nation, and we will abide by this federal mandate."
 Same-sex couples began marrying in North Dakota immediately following the Supreme Court's ruling, with Jesse Masterson and Trever Hill being the first same-sex couple to file marriage paperwork at the Cass County Clerk's Office on June 26.
 Attorney General Wayne Stenehjem said the state might have to wait for Judge Erickson to issue a ruling lifting the stay he had issued in January, but Newville said there was "no question" about whether same-sex couples had the right to marry in North Dakota, with or without an order from Judge Erickson.
 Stenehjem nonetheless said that the ruling "overrides any conflicting state, constitutional or statutory provisions".